-Freehold land and buildings were revalued on 31 March 2013 by CB Richard Ellis (Malaysia) Sdn.
-Bhd., an independent professional valuer.
+Freehold land and buildings were revalued on 31 March 2013 by Savills (Malaysia) Sdn.
+Bhd. (formerly known as CB Richard Ellis (Malaysia) Sdn.
+Bhd.), an independent professional valuer.
 The sales comparison method was adopted in arriving at the market value of the freehold land and buildings.

 In estimating the fair value of the properties, the highest and best use of the properties is their current use.
 There has been no change to the valuation technique during the year.
 The revaluation surplus net of applicable deferred tax was credited to other comprehensive income and is shown in "Revaluation Reserve" under the equity.
 Freehold land and buildings at valuation are categorised as Level 2 fair value.